ItzsFox/Arcane-Core/README.md

 ## 📥 Installation

 1. Download the latest version from the [Releases](https://github.com/ItzsFox/Arcane-Core/releases) tab.
 2. Place the `.zip` in your world’s `datapacks/` folder.
+3. Place the `Arcane Core Pack` in your texture packs folder (for now).
-3. Run `/reload` once in-game.
+4. Run `/reload` once in-game.
-4. You're ready to begin your arcane journey.
+5. You're ready to begin your arcane journey.

 ---